caciulla/caciulla.github.io/_posts/2022-09-07-Technical-Writer-HQ-capstone-Project.markdown

    2. Enter a phone number and press 'OK'
    3. Proceed with order and press 'Send'

-* * *

-If you are serving tables in the dining area you may also '**Begin a Table**' by choosing the **Dining Room** button at the top of the Home screen and pressing the desired table on the restaurant map.
+>If you are serving tables in the dining area you may also '**Begin a Table**' by choosing the **Dining Room** button at the top of the Home screen and pressing the desired table on the restaurant map.

-   1. Enter the number of Guests and press 'OK'
+   >1.
+Enter the number of Guests and press 'OK'
-   1. Press the seat that corresponds to each guest
+   >1.
+Press the seat that corresponds to each guest
-   1. Proceed with order and press 'Send'
+   >1.
+Proceed with order and press 'Send'

-* * *

 <div style="page-break-after: always;"></div>
 -
+***
 <a name="FAQ"></a>

 # FAQ